 Chef’n makes a hand juicer for lemons, limes, and oranges.
 Depending on the size of your fruit, the orange juicer works great on grapefruits and oranges, and the lemon juicer works well for lemons and limes.
 The best thing about these juicers is how well-made and sturdy they are.
 You can put a lot of pressure on them and they can take it.
 They also strain out seeds easily, which can’t be done well with an old-fashioned style reamer.

 It doesn’t matter if your cocktail is shaken or stirred, you’re going to need a good strainer, or two.
 I love the OXO strainer for most jobs because it’s flexible and easy to clean.
-The conical mesh strainer comes in handy for egg white cocktails and straining out muddled berry seeds.
+The fine mesh strainer comes in handy for egg white cocktails and straining out muddled berry seeds.
 I also like that the handle on the cone strainer as it sits easily on a glass while you pour liquid through it.

 I got this for Christmas a couple of years ago and I love it so much.
 Not only does it make it easy to keep my things organized, but it’s also ready to go with me to a friend’s house.
 It’s sturdy, washable, and fits easily in my cabinet.
 Definitely not a must-have but if you are giving the essentials as a gift, this is a great way to make it look like a complete set.